Interwar and World War II United States

 From Heterodontosaurus Balls

-From 1917 to 1945, the United States experienced World War I, the Interwar Period, the Great Depression, and World War II.
-This would be the time period in which the United States would rise above all the previous powers, eventually becoming one of the two world superpowers at the end of 1945.
+Interwar and World War II United States refers to the period from 1917 to 1945, when the United States experienced World War I, the Interwar Period, the Great Depression, and World War II.
+This would be the time period in which the United States would come out of 🟒 isolationism, rise above all the previous powers, eventually becoming one of the two 🟒 world superpowers at the end of 1945.

 History